 This foundation course deals with organizational behavior and allows the technology practitioner to experience the basic facets of organizational theory and defining requisite skills.
-This course walks the information assurance practitioner through who he/she is as an individual worker, how they fit into an organizational process, define organizational structure, articulate elements of effective communication, team building/leading, and project management as seen through the organizational lens.
+This course walks the cyber security practitioner through who he/she is as an individual worker and, how he/she fits into an organizational process, defines organizational structure, and articulates elements of effective communication, team building/leading, and project management as seen through the organizational lens.
 The final component allows the practitioner to work through a case study and design the organizational structure and the behavioral consequences the characters of the study display.
-The main goal being that from the case study the student can clearly see how the character's behaviors impinge upon the structure in a variety of ways.
+From this case study the student will clearly see how the character's behaviors impinge upon the structure in a variety of ways.

-- Contrast the challenges of global competitiveness with creating and building responsible organizations taking pride in their IT accuracy during sustainable rapid changes. - Describe the basic organizing concepts of work specialization, span of control, chain of command and authority within IT and IA departments. - Compare and contrast the three views of ethics in decision-making within your organization. - Describe the techniques for overcoming communication barriers between IT departments and remaining staff departments. - Justify which motive there is in managing organization ethics with the IT staff and key players of your organization? - Internalize and practice the essential skills of leadership in IT units as well as the other departments, which often affect the central mechanism to organization behaviors.
+- Contrast the challenges of global competitiveness with creating and building responsible organizations that take pride in their IT accuracy during sustainable rapid changes. - Describe the basic organizing concepts of work specialization, span of control, chain of command and authority within IT and IA departments. - Compare and contrast the three views of ethics in decision-making within your organization. - Describe the techniques for overcoming communication barriers between IT departments and remaining staff departments. - Justify which motive there is in managing organization ethics with the IT staff and key players of your organization. - Internalize and practice the essential skills of leadership in IT units as well as the other departments, which often affect the central mechanism to organization behaviors.